sh4z-w4feeqa/my-portfolio/README.md

 **Interactive Portfolio:**

 This is a personal portfolio website built using HTML, CSS and JavaScript.
-It showcases my skills, projects, certifications, and contact details with a modern UI and smooth user interactions.
+It showcases my skills, projects, certifications, and contact details with a cosmic background and shooting star animations.

 **Features:**
 * Starfield Zoom overlay intro